 Looking at where companies’ revenues (and eventually, profits) come from helps us find pure-play IoT stocks to invest in.
 It’s not an easy task and can be quite subjective.
 Should we consider companies that are focused purely on industrial automation?
 It’s something we cover in a piece titled Should You Invest in the Only IoT ETF?
 Perhaps the biggest opportunity at the moment is in remote connectivity.

 Lastly, don’t get involved in any OTC companies trying to tout their IoT capabilities.
 You will lose your money 99% of the time.
 Even microcaps that don’t trade on the OTC market should be approached with extreme caution.
 A company called The Internet of Things is a good example of what companies you should always avoid.

 IoT – The Threats

 IoT is still having some growing pains as we wait for 5G to give us more bandwidth.
-There’s a larger IoT connectivity problem that companies are trying to solve, some using global mobile networks.
+There’s a larger IoT connectivity problem that companies are trying to solve, some using global mobile networks and others using satellites.
 There are also plenty of concerns around IoT security and privacy.

 Pure-play disruptive tech stocks are not only hard to find, but investing in them is risky business.
 That's why we created “The Nanalyze Disruptive Tech Portfolio Report,” which lists 20 disruptive tech stocks we love so much we’ve invested in them ourselves.
 Find out which tech stocks we love, like, and avoid in this special report, now available for all Nanalyze Premium annual subscribers.